-6.1 The student shall register for the courses that s/he is proposing to undergo in the ensuing semester.
-Each student has to register for all courses to be undergone in the curriculum of a particular semester (with the facility to drop courses to a maximum of 6 credits (vide clause 6.2).
+6.1 The student shall register for the courses that she/he is proposing to undergo in the ensuing semester.
+Each student has to register for all courses to be undergone in the curriculum of a particular semester (with the facility to drop courses to a maximum of 4 or 6 credits (vide clause 6.2)).
+The student can also register for courses for which the student has failed in the earlier semesters.
+In such a case, the registration of odd semester courses is permissible during odd semester only and even semester courses in even semester only.